rustonbsd/libp2p-iroh/README.md

 A libp2p transport using [iroh](https://github.com/n0-computer/iroh) QUIC that works behind any NAT without port forwarding, UPnP, or manual configuration.

-## What This Solves

-If you're building with libp2p, you know NAT traversal is complicated.
-You need:
-- Multiple transport implementations
-- Relay servers
-- AutoNAT protocol
-- DCUtR for hole punching
-- Careful configuration

-With libp2p-iroh, you get reliable peer-to-peer connections behind any firewall out of the box.
-No relay configuration.
-No hole punching setup.
-Just dial a peer by their PeerId and it works.

-## How It Works

-The transport uses iroh's built-in relay network and NAT traversal.
-When you dial a peer, iroh handles:
-- Direct connections when possible
-- Relay routing as fallback if (immediate) direct connections fail
-- Automatic hole punching
-- Connection upgrades from relayed to direct

-You don't configure any of this.
-It just works with the magic of [iroh](https://github.com/n0-computer/iroh).

 ## Installation

 Add to your `Cargo.toml`: